HGmin1159/HGmin1159.github.io/_posts/2021-09-30-secondorder2.md

 >
 > Dual Feasibility : $u_i\geq 0$

-We can say that Barrier method is equal to solve above problem.
+We can say that the Barrier method is equal to solving the above problem.